av-mae-uf/av1tenth-docs/docs/gettingstarted/setup.rst

 * Disable Secure Boot - You can disable secure boot from your computers bios, should be under security or boot settings.
 * Can't Boot into Bootable Drive - You've likely not created your bootable disk properly, if this problem persists, see the TA's, they have bootable drives available for use.

-Python Installation and Additional Packages Required
+Python Installation and Required Packages
 -----------------------------------------------------

 For some of our packages you may require certain extra packages.
 This section will take you through all the required packages.